sorawee/recursive-language/README.md

 ## How to run

 In the editor, you can define recursive functions and call them.
+Please note that every definition and call must terminate with the character `;`.

-Following are builtin:
+Following are builtin that you can used to define a function:

 1. `z` and `s` functions (zero constant and successor functions)
 2. `id_<place>^<arity>` where `<place>` and `<arity>` are nats (identity / projection functions)